bentsi/charybdisfs/README.md

 ##  How to run a Docker container

-All CharybisFS mounts will be available inside Docker container only.
+All CharybdisFS mounts will be available inside Docker container only.

     $ docker run -it --rm --device /dev/fuse --privileged -v $(pwd):/src charybdisfs bash